Cheat's strawberry gâteau

-Place the double cream into a bowl with the vanilla extract, the remaining Drambuie and 50g/1¾oz of the caster sugar.
+Place the double cream in a bowl with the vanilla bean paste, the remaining Drambuie and the caster sugar.
 Whip until semi-firm peaks form when the whisk is removed.

 Line the ring with the large strawberry halves, placing the cut-side against the ring – reserve the rest of the strawberries.

 Carefully spoon the whipped cream into the centre of the flan and spread out gently to fill the whole mould – adding as much cream as necessary to cover to the top of the strawberries.
 Place the remaining flan case on top and press down lightly.

 Remove the ring by carefully warming the edges with a hot cloth and lifting it straight upwards.

 Dust the top of the gâteau with the icing sugar.
 Carefully heat a metal skewer over a direct flame until very hot (use oven gloves).
 Use the hot skewer to score the top of the cake with lines to create a diamond pattern.